 - How might they benefit from this research?

 The onus is on the applicant to consider and address the following if appropriate to research of this nature; methods for communications and engagement, collaboration and exploitation in the most effective and appropriate manner.
-If there are any resource implications arising from the proposed impact activities, funding for those resources can be requested.
-The costs associated with those resources need to be included in the financial summary and in the Justification of Resources.
+Activities to realize impact do not have to be cost-incurring, but relevant costs can be included and must be fully justified within the Justification of Resources statement.
+The Case for Support page limit will not be increased as a result of this change.

 Top tips from the NCCPE